bbc/psammead/scripts/talos/README.md

 ### Using Jenkins

-Navigate to [Jenkins](https://ci.news.tools.bbc.co.uk/blue/organizations/jenkins/psammead/branches) and click on the play (run) button, then enter the list of packages you want to bump seperated by commas.
+Navigate to [Jenkins](https://ci.news.tools.bbc.co.uk/blue/organizations/jenkins/psammead/branches) and click on the play (run) button on the `latest` branch, then enter the list of packages you want to bump seperated by commas.

 <img align="middle" alt="screenshot showing the Jenkins interface, starting a Talos job updating react,styled-components" src="https://user-images.githubusercontent.com/34196381/63758525-d03ef980-c8b3-11e9-9b8c-d4f9a451237b.png">